Xilinx/Vitis-HLS-Introductory-Examples/README.md

 To run at the command line, navigate to the example directory, type:
 `vitis_hls -f run_hls.tcl`

-To load the design into the HLS GUI, "Open"->"Project file" and select the project directory
+To load the design into the Vitis HLS GUI, from the "Welcome" screen ("Help"->"Welcome..."), click on "Open Example" and select the example project of interest